ntgptit/repeatwise/00_docs/02-system-analysis/use-cases/UC-002-user-login.md

 ## 13. Acceptance Criteria

+- [ ] User can login with valid username and password
-- [ ] User can login with valid credentials
+- [ ] User can login with valid email and password
+- [ ] System auto-detects if input is username or email
 - [ ] JWT token issued on successful login
 - [ ] Generic error for invalid credentials
 - [ ] Rate limiting prevents brute force